 This week’s themed cocktail: Barnesyard Old Fashioned (2 oz.
-Maker’s Mark bourbon; 1 dash Angostura Orange bitters; 1 dash Peychaud’s bitters; 2 dashes El Guapo Barrel-Aged Vanilla bitters; 1 tsp. demerera syrup; orange and lemon peel twists with a Luxardo cherry)
+Maker’s Mark bourbon; 1 dash Angostura Orange bitters; 1 dash Peychaud’s bitters; 2 dashes El Guapo Barrel-Aged Vanilla bitters; 1 tsp. demerara syrup; stir and strain over ice; orange and lemon peel twist garnishes with a Luxardo cherry)

 U.S. theatrical release date: Feb.
 6, 2015

 Domestic box office: $1.9 million (production budget: $600,000)

 Critics scores: 18 on Rotten Tomatoes; 29 on Metacritic

 This week’s darer: Rachael Legg

 Rachael’s dare: “Old Fashioned was filmed in my hometown, and so when I was 15, I became an extra in the film.
 But when I watched it for the first time at the premiere, I knew that I had been a part of something terrible.
 This thinly veiled Christian flick was released in limited theatres around the same time that Fifty Shades of Grey came out.
 In fact, at the premiere, Swartzwelder compared his movie to David and Fifty Shades to Goliath, as if both movies weren’t absolutely horrendous.
 After watching Old Fashioned, I have concluded that Swartzwelder made this movie because he really wanted to write himself as a good Christian man, and then forced an entire cast of actors to comment on his godliness for 115 minutes.
 Good luck.”

 IMDB synopsis: “A reformed frat boy opens an antique store in a college town and falls for the free-spirited girl who moves into the apartment above his shop.
 In time, this unlikely pair fall into a traditional courtship.”